Jean-Pierre Monseré: Professional career and death

 He became professional for Flandria in 1969, and won the Giro di Lombardia that year, after Gerben Karstens tested positive for taking amphetamines.
 A year later, Monseré became the Belgian track omnium champion.

 Monseré continued to affirm his exceptional qualities, including his self-discipline and hunger for victory.
 He owed a lot to the strong bond with his blind masseur Jacques Delva, who, among other things, let him perform the basic yoga asanas.

 He was selected in the Belgian team for the 1970 World Championship in Leicester, England.
 In the final, Eddy Merckx encouraged Monseré to chase the leading cyclists, saying 'if you want to win, you have to go to Gimondi'.
 Monseré escaped with a small group and eventually won the world championship.
 He was the second-youngest world champion after another Belgian, Karel Kaers.

 In 1971, he was again Belgian track champion, this time in the madison discipline.
 On the road, he won the Vuelta a Andalucía in February 1971.

 On 15 March 1971, Monseré was riding the Grote Jaarmarktprijs in Retie after being convinced by Eric and Roger De Vlaeminck to participate.
 Monseré realised it was good training for Milan–San Remo the following weekend.
 On the road from Lille to Gierle, he and Roger De Vlaeminck agreed they had trained enough and they were about to exit the race.
-However, a car driving onto the course collided head-on with Monseré killing him outright.
+However, when Monseré looked back to estimate the distance with the peloton, a car driving onto the course collided head-on with Monseré killing him outright.
+Within a few minutes, a local doctor was with him but he could only diagnose the cyclist's death.
 His funeral was attended by more than 20,000 people, including several government ministers, and top cyclists including Eddy Merckx, Roger De Vlaeminck, Patrick Sercu and Joop Zoetemelk.
 Merckx placed the flowers he had received after his Milan–San Remo victory on the coffin.
 In a cruel twist of fate, in 1976 Monseré's seven-year-old son Giovanni died after a collision with a car, while riding his racing bike which was given to him on his first communion by a family friend, another world champion Freddy Maertens.
 Like his father, the little boy was also wearing a rainbow jersey.